Dirt Bike Repatriation Insurance

 Can I use this policy for dirt and trail riding, including Motocross?

-What's the difference between a "Repat" policy and my EHIC card?
+What's the difference between a "Repat" policy and my GHIC card?

 Does Repatriation Insurance cover private hospital treatment?